hdShang/arxiv-daily/docs/cs-LG/2025-08-11/papers/250808221v3-part-i-tricks-or-traps-a-deep-dive-into-rl-for-llm-reasoning.md

 ---
 layout: default
-title: Part I: Tricks or Traps?
-A Deep Dive into RL for LLM Reasoning
+title: "Part I: Tricks or Traps?
+A Deep Dive into RL for LLM Reasoning"
 ---

 # Part I: Tricks or Traps?
 A Deep Dive into RL for LLM Reasoning